avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

 Red Alert!
 Abandon hydrate.py ASAP!
 STOP COLLECTING DATA!

 My macbook air cannot handle 240 million tweets and its storage limit is 250 GB lol.
-I could potentially collect the data on the cloud, however at the moment I do not want to work on the cloud or at least until my analysis is ready to run.
+I could potentially collect the data on the cloud, however at the moment I do not want to work on the cloud or at least until my analysis is ready for production.

 This put me in a perdicament.
 I want to collect enough data for each month so that I can analyze the tweet data throughout the presedential campaign, rather than for just the month of June 2020.
 Within the Twarc documentation they describe applying certain filters such as: